-The American Copper is a small butterfly with orange and brown wings.
-The upperside of the forewings are orange with black spots and dark margins.
-The hindwing is gray-brown with an orange band along the outer margin that contains a row of black spots.
-The female is similar but usually larger and her spots are larger in the forewing.
-The underside is light grey with small black spots and a red-orange line in the outer hindwing.
+The American Copper is a small butterfly with striking orange and brown wings.
+The upperside of the forewings is bright orange with black spots and dark borders, while the hindwings are gray-brown with an orange outer band marked by a row of black spots.
+Females are similar but typically larger, with more prominent forewing spots.
+The underside is light gray, featuring small black spots and a red-orange line near the edge of the hindwings.

 American Copper Facts